Mike11199/applyYourSelf---Job-Tracker/README.md

 ```

 </br>
--8/29/22 Lastly, the reducer updates state as needed based on the result of the HTTP request.
+-Lastly, the reducer updates state as needed based on the result of the HTTP request.
 </br>
 </br>